 - Drop blue cheese crumbles onto the pears just before serving

-- Serve with a port wine to complement all of these interesting flavors together.
+- For dessert, serve with port wine to complement all of these interesting flavors together.

-If you decide to make this Caramelized Pear recipe or any variation that we’ve suggested or better yet, your very own take, why not take a photo and share it with us using #waxingkararecipes on Instagram.
+If you decide to make this Caramelized Pears Recipe or any variation that we’ve suggested or better yet, your very own take, why not take a photo and share it with us using #waxingkararecipes on Instagram.
 We love seeing your photos!

-Looking for another recipe for making a pear dessert?
+Interested in other pear desserts?
 Try these honey poached pears.

 - 1/3 c filtered water